top of page

 Time: 4:00 pm - 6:00 pm

-Celebrate the end of an inspiring day with connections new and old over locally sourced appetizers, a cash bar with signature cocktails from Barr Hill, and music from DJ Stevie B!
+Celebrate the end of an inspiring day with connections new and old over locally sourced appetizers, a full cash bar with signature cocktails in addition to non-alcoholic options from Tonique Mobile Bar!